Shilique Calhoun: Oakland Raiders

 On April 29, 2016, Calhoun was selected in the third round (75th overall) of the 2016 NFL draft.
-On May 17, 2016, it was announced that Calhoun would wear number 91, formerly held by Justin Tuck.
-On June 17, 2016, Calhoun signed with the Oakland Raiders.
-He played in 10 games as a rookie recording nine tackles and a pass defensed before being placed on injured reserve on December 23, 2016.
+On May 17, it was announced that Calhoun would wear number 91, formerly held by Justin Tuck.
+On June 17, Calhoun signed with the Oakland Raiders.
+He played in 10 games as a rookie recording nine tackles and a pass defensed before being placed on injured reserve on December 23.

-On September 2, 2017, Calhoun was waived by the Raiders and was signed to the practice squad the next day.
-He was promoted to the active roster on October 14, 2017.
+On September 2, 2017, Calhoun was waived by the Raiders and was re-signed to the practice squad the following day.
+He was promoted to the active roster on October 14.

-On September 12, 2018, Calhoun was waived by the Raiders and was re-signed to the practice squad.
-He was promoted back to the active roster on September 18, 2018.
-He was placed on injured reserve on December 5, 2018.
+On September 12, 2018, Calhoun was waived by the Raiders and was subsequently re-signed to the practice squad.
+He was promoted back to the active roster on September 18.
+Calhoun was placed on injured reserve on December 5.

 New England Patriots

 On May 2, 2019, Calhoun was signed by the New England Patriots.

 On March 24, 2020, Calhoun was re-signed by the Patriots.
 In Week 2 against the Seattle Seahawks on Sunday Night Football, Calhoun recorded his first career sack on Russell Wilson during the 35–30 loss.
-He was placed on injured reserve on November 14, 2020.
-He was activated on December 19, 2020.
+He was placed on injured reserve on November 14.
+Calhoun was activated on December 19.

 San Francisco 49ers

 On August 10, 2021, Calhoun signed a one-year contract with the San Francisco 49ers.
-He was released on August 24, 2021.
+He was released by San Francisco on August 24.

 Kansas City Chiefs

-On October 19, 2021, Calhoun was signed to the Kansas City Chiefs practice squad.
+On October 19, 2021, Calhoun was signed to the Kansas City Chiefs' practice squad.
 He was released on January 18, 2022.

-On February 9, 2022, Calhoun signed a reserve/future contract.
-He was waived on August 8, 2022.
+On February 9, 2022, Calhoun signed a reserve/future contract with Kansas City.
+He was waived by the Chiefs on August 8.